ark-mod/ArkBot/README.md

 # Project status

 #### Development
 This project is not currently being actively developed.
 It is still minimally maintained by me as the primary developer of the project.
-There are currently no other developers contributing code to the project.
+Jefferson-1 has taken over maintenance of the project with Tsebring's permission.
+Contributors are welcome.

 The active development branch is currently [beta](https://github.com/tsebring/ArkBot/tree/beta).